SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 https://youtu.be/kVCwetoE7ek

 ## Introduction:

-"Cuti" in "CutiScan" originates from the latin word "cutis" which stands for "skin".

-This project ultilizes InceptionV3 model trained on a dataset that conbines resources from "DermNet" and https://www.kaggle.com/datasets/subirbiswas19/skin-disease-dataset. ** CONTACT ME FOR THE DATASET USED IN THIS PROJECT. **
+This is my final-year project, utilizing the InceptionV3 model trained on a dataset that merges resources from DermNet and https://www.kaggle.com/datasets/subirbiswas19/skin-disease-dataset.

-### Accuracy (Training): 93%

-### Accuracy (Validation): 92%

 The dataset consists of 12 classes and 8000 images in total, splits into 80% for training and 20% for testing.
+The name "CutiScan" is derived from the Latin word "cutis," meaning "skin."

+The main functions are:
+1. Upload skin photo
+2. Crop photo
+3. Display possible results
+4. Classify 12 different skin diseases
+5. Provide detailed information on each skin disease

 ### Skin diseases included are: